kuwingfung/kuwingfung.github.io/_pages/about.md

 - Understand the robustness of vision models
 - Develop explainable evaluation metrics for vision tasks
 - Explore Agentic AI in visual understanding and generation

+Generally I am interested in building models that can understand the world and generate useful outputs (or manipulate them).